|

 congestion control mechanisms even though the

 network is not congested.
+It is

 clear that receivers should not over-subscribe